Pier-Two/c-libp2p/docs/upgrading.md

 libp2p_host_builder_per_conn_stream_caps(b, 32, 32);
 ```

+Call `libp2p_host_builder_transport(b, "quic")` as well if you want the host to consider QUIC addresses during dialing and listening.

 All of these setters copy their arguments, so you can free any temporary arrays
 once the builder call returns.